 '''

 argument_2 functionvalue_2

 argument n functionvalue n

 x_1 y_1

 x 2 y 2

 : :

 x_n y_n

 Path incl. timing

-time_1

-x_1
+time 1

 y_1

-x_2
+x 1

+x 2

 time 2

 y 2

-time n
+time_n

 x_n

 y_n

 '''

-All data in the reference file are interpreted as being in SI(rad) units and these are automatically converted into the current unit system.
+Just before starting the import process the user can define whether the external data in the reference file are interpreted as being in SI(rad) units and require conversion into the currently active unit system or the data are already defined in the current unit system.